-You’ll gain a whole new appreciation for Moroccan culture and the Berber way of life after embarking on this 11-day tour through the country.
-Guided by your trusted Chief Experience Officer (CEO), you’ll visit incredible sites like the Kasbah of Aït Ben Haddou, stay overnight in unique accommodations like a traditional mountain gîte, and hit the coast with surf lessons of the beaches of Taghazout.
+Now’s the time to explore Morocco on your terms with this tour that’s affordable for young travellers.
+Fall in love with the desert life and Moroccan culture on this 11-day tour through the country.
+Guided by your trusty CEO (Chief Experience Officer), you’ll visit incredible sites like the Kasbah of Aït Ben Haddou, spend the night in unique accommodations like a traditional mountain gîte, and hit the coast with surf lessons of the beaches of Taghazout.

 Your Discover Moment: Marrakech

 Your Big Night Out Moment: Marrakech.
 Tinghir orientation walk.
 Local village walk along the Todra Valley.
 Sunset camel ride in the desert.
 Traditional dinner and drums under the stars.
 Aït Ben Haddou kasbah tour.
 Hike in the Atlas Mountains.
-All transport between destinations and to/from included activities.
-Swimming in rock pools and exploring waterfalls in Paradise Valley.
 Surf lesson in Taghazout.
 Sunset beach bonfire.
 Essaouira orientation walk.
 All transport between destinations and to/from included activities.

 Stay overnight between cliff walls of Todra Gorge, Venture on a camel ride through sand dunes, Explore the kasbah of Ait Ben Haddou, Hike around the magnificent High Atlas Mountain, Go surfing in Taghazout, Wander around the coastal city of Essaouira